spujadas/elk-docker/README.md

 **Note** – To configure and/or find out the IP address of a VM-hosted Docker installation, see [https://docs.docker.com/installation/windows/](https://docs.docker.com/installation/windows/) (Windows) and [https://docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/) (Mac OS X) for guidance if using Boot2Docker.
 If you're using [Vagrant](https://www.vagrantup.com/), you'll need to set up port forwarding (see [https://docs.vagrantup.com/v2/networking/forwarded_ports.html](https://docs.vagrantup.com/v2/networking/forwarded_ports.html).

+You can stop the container with `^C`, and start it again with `sudo docker start elk`.

 As from Kibana version 4.0.0, you won't be able to see anything (not even an empty dashboard) until something has been logged (see the [Creating a dummy log entry](#creating-dummy-log-entry) sub-section below on how to test your set-up, and the [Forwarding logs](#forwarding-logs) section on how to forward logs from regular applications).

 ### Running the image using Docker Compose <a name="running-with-docker-compose"></a>